 Xero offers different pricing plans.
-For $9 a month, you can subscribe to their Early plan, which allows you to send up to five invoices, five bills, and conduct 20 transactions per month.
+For $9 a month, you can subscribe to their Early plan, which allows you to send up to five invoices, and five bills, and conduct 20 transactions per month.

 The Growing plan, which costs $30 per month, gives you access to unlimited invoices, quotes, bills, and bank reconciliation transactions.

-Xero’s Established plan is the company’s top tier plan.
+Xero’s Established plan is the company’s top-tier plan.
 For $60 per month, you can take advantage of multi-currency support, advanced expense tracking, and other project management tools on top of the features that their Growing plan feature offers.

 Alternatives: QuickBooks Online, Sage Intacct, FreshBooks, Wave

 Slack lets you connect with your employees and clients in real time.
 You can send a message to your clients and immediately receive a response within minutes.
 It also integrates with other apps, including Google Calendar, so whatever meetings or appointments you set will be synced instantly to it.

 With Slack, you can create different internal chat channels intended for various purposes.
 For instance, if you have a team handling one client, you can make a separate chat group specifically designed for matters concerning that specific client’s account.

 Slack offers four pricing plans: Free, Standard, Plus, and Enterprise Grid.